Rising home sales a sign of market shift in the Fraser Valley?

 REAL ESTATE NEWS

-The Bank of Canada's next interest rate decision comes on October 23, 2024
+The Bank of Canada's final interest rate decision of the year comes on

 To read the full article: